 Bites – They bite, but rarely.
 I think only when you’re sleeping and roll over on them or something.
 OK, a bit of research turned this up from Orkin – the pest control specialists – “Cockroaches are omnivores that eat plants and meat.
 They have been recorded to eat human flesh of both the living and the dead, although they are more likely to take a bite of fingernails, eyelashes, feet and hands.
 The bites may cause irritation, lesions and swelling.
 Some have suffered from minor wound infections.”
 So there, nothing major.
 Apparently roaches don’t bite people unless there is a shortage of other food to eat.

 Outcome Prognosis – Minor wound infections as a worst case scenario.
+For the record, I’ve never seen anyone bitten by one, or with bites after the fact.

 Precautions – Like centipedes, you have to block up every hole in the walls or under doors, around light fixtures, and windows.
 Do not sleep with the windows open without a screen, or you WILL be visited by flying bugs at night.
 Cockroaches are known to spread disease and they are generally very dirty bugs.
 If you have an infestation, don’t ignore them, get them cleaned out right away.